ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

   verify the proof that is part of the server's response.
 - `ERR_DOUBLE_SPEND`: Error occurred when a client has attempted to redeem a token that has already been used for authorization.
+- `ERR_FAILED_COMMITMENT`: Error occurs during issuance phase if non-empty commitment does not match the commitment generated in the first round.

 # Security considerations {#sec-reqs}